khulnasoft/tracker/docs/docs/advanced/data-sources/builtin/dns.md

 # DNS Cache Data Source

-The `DNS Cache` feature allows to tracee build an accurate image of dns and ip relations.
+The `DNS Cache` feature allows to tracker build an accurate image of dns and ip relations.
 These relations can be queried in signatures through a data source.

 ## Enabling the Feature